JessieMidgley/SeqPredNN2/README.md

 # SeqPredNN2
-SeqPredNN is a deep feed-forward neural network that predicts the amino acid sequences of protein structures.
+SeqPredNN is a deep feed-forward neural network that predicts the amino acid sequences of protein structures (https://github.com/falategan/SeqPredNN).
 In this version, various methods have been implemented to reduce the effect of class imbalance on the predictive performance of the model.
 A weighted loss function achives the best predictions.

 ## Methods
 ### Under-sampling